Out of limbo

-An ongoing project of Verity La, and a collaboration with Callie Doyle-Scott, a recent graduate from the Royal Melbourne Institute of Technology, Out of Limbo is a web-based series that is collecting the ‘coming out’ stories of Gay, Lesbian, Transgender, Intersex and Bisexual individuals, as well as the ‘secret stories’ of those people who haven’t yet come out but want to do so.
+A special project of Verity La, and a collaboration with Calli Doyle-Scott from the Royal Melbourne Institute of Technology, Out of Limbo is a web-based series that aims to collect the ‘coming out’ stories of Gay, Lesbian, Transgender, Intersex and Bisexual individuals, as well as the ‘secret stories’ of those people who haven’t yet come out but want to do so.

 What we’re looking for: